Jeri Moomaw, Founder & Executive Director

 MARISSA PEREZ, PROJECT MANAGER, THE YARROW PROJECT

 Marissa (Oglala Lakota) has been involved in sexual assault and anti-trafficking awareness, prevention, and advocacy for over five years.
-She was a certified Sexual Assault Response and Prevention victim advocate while an active duty US Army officer, and has since worked with Innovations Human Trafficking Collaborative to develop the Yarrow Project, a program designed to assist Native victims of sexual exploitation.
-She was first made aware of the problem of sex trafficking and commercial sexual exploitation in Indian Country while attending the Department of Justice Office of Victims of Crime Human Trafficking Grantee Meeting in Washington DC.
+After serving as a certified Sexual Assault Response and Prevention victim advocate when she was a U.S. Army officer, she founded the Yarrow Project, a program designed to assist Native victims of sexual exploitation.
+She was first made aware of the problem of sex trafficking and commercial sexual exploitation in Indian Country while attending the Department of Justice Office of Victims of Crime Human Trafficking Grantee Meeting in Washington, D.C.
 This led her to continue to find ways to work in the anti-trafficking community, volunteering with Seattle Against Slavery before founding the Yarrow Project with the encouragement of her family and community.
-As a program manager for Innovations HTC, she is a trainer and panel speaker in the fields of human trafficking, sexual assault, and inter-generational trauma.
-She is a graduate of Seattle Pacific University and serves as a Logistics Officer in the US Army Reserves.
+She is a trainer and panel speaker in the fields of human trafficking, sexual assault, and inter-generational trauma.
+She is a graduate of Seattle Pacific University and serves as a Logistics Officer in the U.S. Army Reserves.
 She currently lives in Burien, Washington.
 She is a proud daughter, sister, and auntie.